 The Importance of Risk Assessments

 Almost all risk management frameworks require the consistent use of risk assessments.
-Whether NIST 800-30, FAIR, or even a three-by-three matrix - risk assessments are the foundation on which all risk management is built.
+Whether NIST 800-30, FAIR, or even a three-by-three matrix - risk assessments are the foundation on which all approaches to risk management are built.

 Choosing a risk assessment methodology comes down to what makes the most sense for your organization.
 My recommendation is to start general and then tailor based on your findings.
 Once your organization has a baseline, determining the best framework or combination of frameworks will become clearer.
 Remember, a risk assessment methodology should bring your organization closer to understanding the risks that are specific to strategic or business goals.
 It is far too easy to get lost in a methodology.
 As a math professor once said to me, “Don’t mistake the model for reality.”
 The point is to leverage a model or methodology to get a deeper understanding of reality.
 Resource decisions and risk appetite are much easier to handle if metrics are defensible and easy to understand.